Skip to main content

 Academic departments and colleges may assist with scholarships and grants.

-Limited scholarships are available for majors and minors in European Studies, Global Women’s Studies, and the College of Humanities.
+Limited scholarships may be available for majors and minors in European Studies, Global Women’s Studies, the Department of History, and the College of Humanities.

 Private grants and scholarships outside of BYU may also assist (see kennedy.byu.edu/scholarships).